MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-requirements.md

 In this release, you can only migrate VMs that have disks attached to the local cluster storage.
 If the VM disks aren't attached to the local cluster storage, the disks can’t be migrated.

-Your Hyper-V server should have sufficient resources to create a Windows Server 2022 VM with this minimum configuration:
+Create a Windows Server 2022 VM with this minimum configuration:

 - 16 GB memory.
 - 80 GB disk.